Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 -[] big data test set
 -[] data cluster

 #### Q49.
 You work for a website that enables customers see all images of themselves on the internet by uploading one self-photo.
-Your data model uses 5 characteristics to match people to their foto: color, eye, gender, eyeglasses and facial hair.
-Your customers have been complaining that get tens of thousands of fotos without them.
+Your data model uses 5 characteristics to match people to their photo: color, eye, gender, eyeglasses and facial hair.
+Your customers have been complaining that get tens of thousands of photos without them.
 What is the problem?
 -[] Overfitting the model to the data
 -[] Smaller training set needed
 -[] Underfitting the model to the data